edbzn/edbzn.github.io/content/blog/nx-20-exploring-the-new-ts-preset-and-typescript-project-references/index.md

 ### Package-based repos, integrated repos, and the `ts` preset

-> **Note: 📌** <br/> As of Nx 20, the distinction between integrated and package-based repositories is less relevant.
-Nx features can be enabled independently, offering flexibility in configuring your monorepo.
+<Note>As of Nx 20, the distinction between integrated and package-based repositories is less relevant.
+Nx features can be enabled independently, offering flexibility in configuring your monorepo.</Note>

 - **Package-based repos:** Traditional approach for monorepos where each package is an independent project with its own `package.json` and nested `node_modules`.
 - **Integrated repositories:** Nx's original approach, where dependencies are shared between projects at the root level in `tsconfig.base.json` using path aliases.